 For symmetric multicore debugging, specify the number of cores on your device.
+For asymmetric multicore debugging, specify the number of cores in the master project.
+(Normally, this will be 1.)

 Enable multicore master mode

 Makes the debug session an asymmetric multicore debugger master.
 When you start a debug session, a new instance of the IAR Embedded Workbench IDE will be started, using the following options: